Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/funnel-iddsi/

-2. Breakfast for dysphagia
+2. Breakfast for people with dysphagia

 Tea and cookies

-Soft, easy-to-swallow breakfast designed for those who need controlled textures.
+A soft, easy-to-swallow breakfast designed for those who need controlled textures.

 https://ristosanohome.com/prodotto/te-e-biscotti/